 ISO 14001

-ISO 14001 is an internationally recognized certification that sets out the requirements for an environmental management system (EMS).
-It applies to any organization, regardless of size, type, or industry.
-The certification focuses on the environmental aspect of ESG and requires companies to implement an EMS to identify and manage their environmental impacts.
-This includes reducing waste, conserving resources, and emissions reduction.
+ISO 14001 is an internationally recognized certification that sets out requirements for an environmental management system (EMS).
+It applies to any organization regardless of size, type, or industry.
+The certification addresses the environmental dimension of ESG and requires companies to implement an EMS that identifies, controls, and improves their environmental impacts — including reducing waste, conserving resources, and cutting emissions.
+In the context of CSRD and CSDDD, ISO 14001 provides a structured operational foundation for the environmental due diligence and Scope 1 emissions management that mandatory reporting frameworks require.

-The benefits of being ISO 14001 certified include reduced environmental risks and impacts, improved operational efficiency, enhanced environmental reputation, and access to new markets and customers.
-According to a survey by the British Assessment Bureau, 66% of respondents claim they won contracts thanks to their ISO 14001 certification.
+The benefits of ISO 14001 certification include reduced environmental risks and impacts, improved operational efficiency, enhanced environmental reputation, and access to new markets and customers.
+According to a survey by the British Assessment Bureau, 66% of respondents report winning contracts because of their ISO 14001 certification — a competitive advantage that remains highly relevant as procurement teams face their own CSDDD and LkSG supplier due diligence obligations in 2025–2026.

 To obtain ISO 14001 certification, companies must implement an EMS and undergo a third-party audit.
-Certification bodies such as the International Accreditation Forum (IAF) and the International Organization for Standardization (ISO) offer accreditation to companies that meet the requirements.
+Certification bodies accredited by the International Accreditation Forum (IAF) and recognized by the International Organization for Standardization (ISO) conduct the assessment and issue certification upon successful completion.

 Overview

-• Objective: To set out the requirements for an environmental management system (EMS) that identifies and manages environmental impacts.
+- Objective: To set out requirements for an environmental management system (EMS) that systematically identifies and manages environmental impacts in alignment with regulatory expectations including CSRD Scope 1 and 2 emissions disclosure.

-• Where/how to apply: Companies can apply for certification through accredited certification bodies such as IAF and ISO.
+- Where/how to apply: Companies can apply for certification through accredited certification bodies recognized by the IAF and ISO.

 LEED

-LEED (Leadership in Energy and Environmental Design) is a certification program that recognizes buildings that are designed and built with sustainability in mind.
-Its specialization is that LEED addresses a range of issues including greenhouse gas emissions, water efficiency, and materials selection.
-Certification is widely recognized as the gold standard for green buildings and is used in more than 160 countries.
+LEED (Leadership in Energy and Environmental Design) is a certification program recognizing buildings designed and built with sustainability in mind.
+LEED addresses a range of issues including greenhouse gas emissions, water efficiency, and materials selection — including responsible sourcing of building materials relevant to supply chain due diligence obligations under CSDDD.
+LEED certification is widely recognized as the gold standard for sustainable buildings and is used in more than 160 countries.

-Benefits of being LEED certified include an in-depth increase in energy efficiency, improved indoor air quality, reduced water usage, and cost savings.
-For example, the Bank of America Tower in New York City was designed with LEED Platinum certification in mind and has saved the bank $3 million in annual energy costs.
+Benefits of LEED certification include measurable improvements in energy efficiency, indoor air quality, water usage reduction, and long-term cost savings.
+The Bank of America Tower in New York City, designed with LEED Platinum certification in mind, has saved the bank $3 million in annual energy costs — demonstrating the direct financial return on sustainable building investment.
+For organizations reporting under CSRD, LEED-certified facilities contribute directly to environmental performance metrics and reduce Scope 1 and 2 emissions intensity.

-To obtain LEED ESG certifications, businesses must follow a set of standards set out by the US Green Building Council.
-The process involves registering the project, submitting documentation, and undergoing a review by a third-party verifier.
-LEED offers several levels of certification, including Certified, Silver, Gold, and Platinum.
+To obtain LEED certification, businesses must follow standards set by the US Green Building Council, registering the project, submitting documentation, and undergoing third-party verification.
+LEED offers several levels: Certified, Silver, Gold, and Platinum.

 Overview

-• Objective: To measure the sustainability of buildings, communities, and cities
+- Objective: To measure and improve the sustainability of buildings, communities, and cities — reducing energy consumption, emissions, and resource use

-• Benefits: Reduced energy and water consumption, improved indoor air quality, increased property value, and enhanced brand reputation
+- Benefits: Reduced energy and water consumption, improved indoor air quality, increased property value, enhanced brand reputation, and contribution to CSRD Scope 1/2 emissions targets

 B Corp

-B Corp certification is awarded to businesses that meet rigorous standards of social and environmental performance, accountability, and transparency.
-This certification is administered by the nonprofit B Lab and is designed to be a comprehensive measure of a company’s impact on human rights, the community, and the environment.
+B Corp certification is awarded to businesses that meet rigorous standards of social and environmental performance, accountability, and transparency across their entire operations — including supply chain practices.
+Administered by the nonprofit B Lab, B Corp certification is designed as a comprehensive measure of a company’s impact on workers, communities, and the environment.
+Its holistic, multi-stakeholder assessment framework closely aligns with the supply chain human rights and environmental due diligence expectations of CSDDD and LkSG.

 Overview

-• Objective: Meet rigorous standards of social and environmental performance, accountability, and transparency
+- Objective: Meet rigorous standards of social and environmental performance, accountability, and transparency across operations and supply chains

-• Benefits: Enhanced brand reputation, access to a community of like-minded businesses, improved employee satisfaction, and increased customer loyalty
+- Benefits: Enhanced brand reputation, access to a community of like-minded businesses, improved employee satisfaction, increased customer loyalty, and credible third-party validation of supply chain social compliance

 Green Business Bureau

 The Green Business Bureau is a third-party certification program that helps businesses achieve environmental sustainability.
-The program provides businesses with a roadmap for improving their sustainability practices, including reducing waste, conserving energy, and improving indoor air quality.
+The program provides a practical roadmap for improving sustainability practices — including reducing waste, conserving energy, improving indoor air quality, and reducing environmental impacts across operations.
+For organizations beginning their ESG journey or building toward CSRD compliance, Green Business Bureau certification provides a structured, accessible starting framework.

-Benefits of Green Business Bureau certification include improved efficiency and cost savings, increased customer loyalty, and a positive impact on the environment.
+Benefits of Green Business Bureau certification include improved efficiency and cost savings, increased customer loyalty, a positive measurable impact on the environment, and access to marketing materials that communicate your sustainability commitment to stakeholders.

-To become certified by the Green Business Bureau, businesses must complete a series of steps that include an assessment of their sustainability practices, the development of an action plan, and the implementation of sustainable practices.
+To become certified by the Green Business Bureau, businesses complete a structured process that includes a sustainability practices assessment, development of a targeted action plan, and implementation of sustainable improvements — with ongoing progress tracked through the Bureau’s digital platform.

 Overview

-• Objective: Help businesses become more environmentally sustainable
+- Objective: Help businesses become more environmentally sustainable through structured assessment, action planning, and continuous improvement

-• Benefits: Reduced costs, improved customer relations, access to marketing materials, and certification recognition
+- Benefits: Reduced costs, improved customer relations, access to sustainability marketing materials, and certification recognition

 WELL Certified

-Benefits of WELL Certified include improved employee health and productivity, increased satisfaction and retention, and improved environmental sustainability.
+Benefits of WELL Certified status include improved employee health and productivity, increased satisfaction and retention, enhanced environmental sustainability, and a credible signal of your social responsibility commitment to investors and customers evaluating your CSRD-aligned ESG disclosures.

-To become WELL Certified, businesses must follow a set of standards set out by the International WELL Building Institute.
-The process involves registering the project, submitting documentation, and undergoing a review by a third-party verifier.
-WELL Certified offers several levels of certification, including Silver, Gold, and Platinum.
+To become WELL Certified, businesses follow standards set by the International WELL Building Institute — registering the project, submitting documentation, and undergoing third-party verification.
+WELL Certified offers Silver, Gold, and Platinum levels of certification.

 Overview

-• Objective: Promote building designs that enhance human health and well-being
+- Objective: Promote building designs that enhance human health and well-being — supporting the social dimension of ESG reporting and CSRD workforce disclosures

 How to Boost ESG Performance and Achieve ESG Certification